lcdm-uiuc/ML-SQL/README.md

 1. Simple - **Simple Linear Regression**
 1. Lasso (lambda = ...) - **Lasso Regression**  where *lambda* is an optional decimal parameter specifying reguarlization (1 as default).
 1. Ridge (lambda = ...) - **Ridge Regression**  where *lambda* is an optional decimal parameter specifying reguarlization (1 as default).
-1. Elastic Net (alpha = ..., lambda = ...) - **Elastic Net Regression** where *alpha* is a required decimal parameter specifying the the percentage allocated towards the lasso (must be between 0 and 1). *lambda* is an optional decimal parameter specifying reguarlization (1 as default).
+1. Elastic (alpha = ..., lambda = ...) - **Elastic Net Regression** where *alpha* is a required decimal parameter specifying the the percentage allocated towards the lasso (must be between 0 and 1). *lambda* is an optional decimal parameter specifying reguarlization (1 as default).

 ___

 ### CLUSTER